annonymouse/screaming-jellybaby/README.md

 - Two metal paper clips or dress pins
 - Two *female-to-female* jumper wires
 - A jelly baby
+- A computer using Windows Internet Connection Sharing (this should have been set up by your helper)

 ## Step 0: Logging into your Rapsberry Pi